yomidevs/yomitan/README.md

 ### Flashcard Creation

-Once Yezichak is configured, it becomes trivial to create new flashcards with a single click.
+Once Yomitan is configured, it becomes trivial to create new flashcards with a single click.
 You will see the following icons next to term definitions:

 *   Clicking ![](img/btn-add-expression.png) adds the current expression as a term (e.g. 食べる).